mmajewsk/lartpc2D/readme.md

 Ok, changes to the output were applied, initial trials show improvement.
 This means that its hard to guess 3x3 from 3x3.

+#20.12.2019

+The experimentation starts now.

+130216
+First one without the nans.
+I needed to add batch normalisation.
+Looks ok, now its time to introduce validation as well.

+135906
+Added validation at 100 steps.
+It seems to be doing really good.

+xxxx
+Increased dropout to 0.5, increased val steps to 400 Stopping.
+400 is waay to much, this includes batches.

+xxxx
+Going to do 40.
+Stopping again, val acc started ad 0.01 Trying 80

+Lost results, but the slope was much less steeper.

+153856
+0.0 dropout, incresed epochs to 200 to see when it will overfit noticed some unstability over 120 in validation, increasing validation to 100

+172138
+300 epochs, val steps 100
+it seems that adams learning rate diverges.

+212148
+changing optimiser to sgd with lr 0.00001 mom 0.9 nestr true It seems the best thing so far, also really saturated.

+#23.12.2019

+205120
+the same run, just dumped model every nth epoch

+Thats it for the conv net.
+Its time to incorporate this to RL.